Thavamai Thavamirundhu: Plot

-Alas, Muthaiah expects his sons to help him repay the loans he had to borrow for their education, and they reconcile with each other.
-During this chaos, Ramalingam is not able to find an opportunity to confess his mistake to his parents.
+Alas, Muthaiah expects his sons to help him repay the loans he took out for their education, and they reconcile.
+Amid the chaos, Ramalingam is unable to find an opportunity to confess his mistake to his parents.
 As time runs out, Ramalingam and Vasanthi elope to Chennai, unable to reveal the truth about the pregnancy to their respective parents and face a very uncertain future.
 They decide to get married and search for jobs.
-Ramalingam is unable to find a well-paying job and takes up a job at a printing press as a stop-gap arrangement.
-He has to console Vasanthi in a few situations when he himself is facing a lot of trials and tribulations.
-Ramalingam and Vasanthi are a loving couple in spite of being in a poor financial situation.
+Ramalingam is unable to find a well-paying job and takes up a job at a printing press as a stopgap arrangement.
+He has to console Vasanthi in a few situations, even as he himself is facing many trials and tribulations.
+Ramalingam and Vasanthi are a loving couple despite their poor financial situation.

 Vasanthi eventually gives birth to a daughter, but Ramalingam struggles to pay for medical expenses.
 He calls his former classmate and borrows money from his friend.
 The friend informs Ramalingam's father about Ramalingam's situation.
-Muthaiah comes to meet Ramalingam and gives him some cash for the sake of the new born child.
+Muthaiah comes to meet Ramalingam and gives him some cash for the newborn child.
 He also recalls how he himself faced a cash crunch when Ramalingam was born.
-Ramalingam and Vasanthi are touched by Muthaiah's gesture and decide to move back to Ramalingam's village to get the support from his family in raising the child.
+Muthaiah's gesture touches Ramalingam and Vasanthi, who decide to move back to Ramalingam's village to get the support from his family in raising the child.
 They find acceptance from their parents and are relieved.
 Slowly, Ramalingam finds a good job and moves up in his career.
-The family becomes more comfortable, and they move to Madurai.
+The family becomes more comfortable and moves to Madurai.
 They become very close-knit.
 Ramalingam is responsible and cares for his parents.

-Ramalingam facilitates a family reunion with his brother's family, and they reconcile with each other.
-Meanwhile, Ramalingam's mother Saradha passes away after many years of happy and satisfying family life with Ramalingam's family.
+Ramalingam facilitates a family reunion with his brother's family, and they reconcile.
+Meanwhile, Ramalingam's mother, Saradha, passes away after many years of a happy, satisfying life with Ramalingam's family.
 After Saradha's final rites, Muthaiah decides to stay in the village to relive the days that he spent with his deceased wife.
-Meanwhile, Ramanathan comes to his father to ask for some financial help by selling their family home in the village, and Muthaiah gets upset.
+Meanwhile, Ramanathan approaches his father to ask for financial help by selling their family home in the village, and Muthaiah becomes upset.
 While upset, Muthaiah slips and falls into a well.
 He is treated in the hospital but succumbs to his injuries and passes away.